In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.

 Next, go into your Widgets Area.

-Your new custom widget will be added to the sidebar…
+Your custom widget is now added to the sidebar…

 (Create your own custom sidebar widgets)